In a perfect world, your web pages would rank on Google’s #1 page for every keyword.

-In Google Keyword Planner tool, you can easily find average CPCs for keywords in paid search.
+In the Google Keyword Planner tool, you can easily find average CPCs for keywords in paid searches.
 However, those number doesn’t reflect much on organic search results.

 In SEO rankings, keyword difficulty demonstrates as the sense of the word, the difficulty to rank on the first spot of the first page of Google SERP for a keyword.

-So, apart from spending time on analyzing competitors backlinks, you can easily understand the likelihood of ranking top of Google by finding SEO keyword difficulties.
+So, apart from spending time analyzing competitors’ backlinks, you can easily understand the likelihood of ranking top of Google by finding SEO keyword difficulties.

 To finding keyword difficulties, you should have a few target keywords of your own or competition.
 To get those keywords, you should involve in checking SEO keywords.

 Find Traffic Distribution per each keyword in Google SERP